 Kolbenova Flea Market

-Hidden off the beaten track, Kolbenova flea market in Prague is a collectors’ paradise.
+Hidden off the beaten track, u Elektry flea market, formerly known as Kolbenova, is a collectors’ paradise in Prague.
 Communist artefacts, furniture, clothes, CDs. and lots more at prices everyone can afford.
 Put on your walking shoes as the market is the largest flea market in the Czechia and most likely in Europe.
 Sturdy shoes are definitely needed as the walking lanes are often muddy when it has rained.

 Trash and Treasures